20 Fun Jobs That Pay Well

 Airplane mechanics help thousands, if not millions, of travelers arrive at their destinations safely.
 Depending on your education level, you could be inspecting, supervising, and performing airplane maintenance on both private and commercial aircraft.
 And some mechanics even have opportunities to travel to foreign countries to oversee the mechanical work completed at international shops.

-- Average annual salary—$67,110
+- Average annual salary: $67,110

-- Job growth—3%
+- Job growth: 3%

-11. Makeup Artist
+7. Makeup Artist

-A makeup artist can work in a number of settings.
+A makeup artist can work in many settings.
 You could be employed at a salon or beauty shop where you apply makeup to brides, wedding parties, and others preparing for big events.
 Or you could work in theatrical and performing arts establishments where you get actors and actresses ready for their shows.
 You may even be able to find opportunities to apply makeup to models and celebrities.
 There are a lot of possibilities as a professional makeup artist.

-- Fun factors—Play and experiment with makeup every day, get incredible makeup discounts, travel to awesome places, gain access to glamorous events and venues, and meet a variety of interesting, and possibly famous, people.
+- Fun factors: Play and experiment with makeup every day, get incredible makeup discounts, travel to awesome places, gain access to glamorous events and venues, and meet a variety of interesting, and possibly famous, people.

-- Average annual salary—$81,600 (for those in the theatrical industry)
+- Average annual salary: $81,600 (for those in the theatrical industry)

-- Job growth—8% (for all cosmetologists)
+- Job growth: 8% (for all cosmetologists)

-If you possess a strong business sense and are highly motivated and organized, then you may want to consider a fun, high-paying career in business management.
+If you possess a strong business sense and are highly motivated and organized, you may want to consider a fun, high-paying career in business management.
 Check out one of the interesting options that you could pursue:

-12. Event Planner
+8. Event Planner

 The life of an event planner is never dull.
 You can quickly go from one event to the next or even plan multiple events at one time.
 You could work as a private consultant or secure a position within a business like a hotel or convention center.
 One day you could be handling every fine detail of a lavish wedding, and the next day you could be setting up a professional business conference.
 Event planning can be a creative, stimulating, and rewarding career field.

-- Fun factors—Be in charge of setting up all kinds of events, some of which could be well-known or prestigious, like rock concerts or fashion galas.
+- Fun factors: Be in charge of setting up all kinds of events, some of which could be well-known or prestigious, like rock concerts or fashion galas.
 And you might have the opportunity to travel and even meet famous people.

-- Average annual salary—$54,880
+- Average annual salary: $54,880

-- Job growth—7%
+- Job growth: 7%